Moxio/markdown-it-fancy-lists/README.md

 * This plugin does not support list numbers enclosed in parentheses, as the Commonmark spec does not support these either for lists numbered with Arabic numerals.
-* Pandoc and Commonmark do not agree whether a list is allowed to interrupt a paragraph.
-It also depends on if that list is nested or not.
+* Pandoc does not allow any list to interrupt a paragraph.
+In the spirit of the Commonmark spec (which allows only lists starting with 1 to interrupt a paragraph), this plugins allows lists that start with "A", "a", "I" or "i" (i.e. all 'first numerals') to interrupt a paragraph.
+The same holds for the "#" generic numbered list item marker.
-  This plugin always allows a paragraph to be interrupted.
+  For nested lists, any start number can interrupt a paragraph.

 Configuration
 -------------